Criminal Record Sealing & Expungement in San Antonio, TX

 Expunction (Expungement):

-With an expunction your record is completely erased as if it never existed.
-This will destroy all public records of any arrests or charges.
-There is a waiting period , which is 3 years for felonies.
-This falls under Chapter 55 in the Texas Code of Criminal Procedure.
+With an expunction your criminal record is completely erased as if it never existed.
+This process destroys all public records of any arrests or charges.
+However, there is a 3 year waiting period for felonies.

 • You were not found guilty or convicted of a felony or misdemeanor crime